Pictograms from the Star Trek: The Motion Picture Peel-Off Graphics Book

 Very similar costume patches with only eight planets, the fourth planet being blue, were sold by It's a Wrap.
-The listings state that security officers at the Federation Council scenes wore these patches.
-It is really hard to make out but it is possible that one of these patches was actually worn here.
+The listings state that security officers in the Federation Council scenes (in "Star Trek IV") wore these patches.
+It is really hard to make out but it is possible that one of these patches actually appears here.

 04 Transporter systems